kyokuheki/docker-vmware-horizon-client/README.md

 | 4.10.0-11053294       | OK                        | OK                       | Choppy sound               | Choppy sound              |

 - If you need audio output, use version 2103 and connect to the Xorg server via TCP.
-- If you don't need audio output, you can use version 5.0.0 and connect to the Xorg server via UNIX Socket.
+- If you don't need audio output, you can use version 5.0.0 and connect to the Window server via UNIX Socket.

 ## trusted-brokers